 # create dataset, vectorizer, classifier instance

-= DataPrep.load_dataset_and_make_vectorizer(review_data=review_df)
+dataset = DataPrep.load_dataset_and_make_vectorizer(review_data=review_df)

-= dataset.get_vectorizer()
+vectorizer = dataset.get_vectorizer()

-= ClassifierModel(num_features=len(vectorizer.review_vocab)) classifier
+classifier = ClassifierModel(num_features=len(vectorizer.review_vocab))

 The various components for training a model for review classifications have been developed.
 These components will be used to train the model and the implementation is below;

-= classifier.to(device=device)
+classifier = classifier.to(device=device)

-= nn.BCEWithLogitsLoss()
+loss_func = nn.BCEWithLogitsLoss()

-loss_func = optim.Adam(classifier.parameters(), lr=lr)
+optimizer = optim.Adam(classifier.parameters(), lr=lr)

-optimizer = optim.lr_scheduler.ReduceLROnPlateau(optimizer=optimizer,
+scheduler = optim.lr_scheduler.ReduceLROnPlateau(optimizer=optimizer,

 for epoch in range(num_epochs):